sendgrid/docs/content/docs/ui/account-and-settings/taxes-and-tax-exempt.md

 - Washington
 - Washington D.C.
 - Wisconsin
-- US metro areas include Denver, Boulder & Chicago
+- US metro areas include Denver, Boulder and Chicago

 To determine whether to add sales tax to your monthly SendGrid bill, we use the address you enter as your billing address in [Account Details](https://app.sendgrid.com/account/billing) in the SendGrid UI.